Johnston Atoll: Failures

-The "Fishbowl" series included four failures, all of which were deliberately disrupted by range safety officers when the missiles' systems failed during launch and were aborted.
+The "Fishbowl" series included four failures, all deliberately disrupted by range safety officers when the missiles' systems failed during launch and were aborted.
 The second launch of the Fishbowl series, "Bluegill", carried an active warhead.
-Bluegill was "lost" by a defective range safety tracking radar and had to be destroyed 10 minutes after liftoff even though it probably ascended successfully.
-The subsequent nuclear weapon launch failures from Johnston Atoll caused serious contamination to the island and surrounding areas with weapons-grade plutonium and americium that remains an issue to this day.
+Bluegill was "lost" by a defective range safety tracking radar and had to be destroyed 10 minutes after liftoff, even though it probably ascended successfully.
+The subsequent nuclear weapon launch failures from Johnston Atoll caused severe contamination to the island and surrounding areas with weapons-grade plutonium and americium that remains an issue to this day.

 The failure of the "Bluegill" launch created in effect a dirty bomb but did not release the nuclear warhead's plutonium debris onto Johnston Atoll as the missile fell into the ocean south of the island and was not recovered.
 However, the "Starfish", "Bluegill Prime", and "Bluegill Double Prime" test launch failures in 1962 scattered radioactive debris over Johnston Island contaminating it, the lagoon, and Sand Island with plutonium for decades.

 "Starfish", a high altitude Thor launched nuclear test scheduled for June 20, 1962, was the first to contaminate the atoll.
-The rocket with the 1.45-megaton Starfish device (W49 warhead and the MK-4 re-entry vehicle) on its nose was launched that evening, but the Thor missile engine cut out only 59 seconds after launch.
-The range safety officer sent a destruct signal 65 seconds after launch, and the missile was destroyed at approximately 10.6 km altitude.
-The warhead high explosive detonated in 1-point safe fashion, destroying the warhead without producing nuclear yield.
-Large pieces of the plutonium contaminated missile, including pieces of the warhead, booster rocket, engine, re-entry vehicle and missile parts, fell back on Johnston Island.
-More wreckage along with plutonium contamination was found on nearby Sand Island.
+The rocket with the 1.45-megaton Starfish device (W49 warhead in the MK-4 re-entry vehicle) on its nose was launched that evening, but the Thor missile engine cut out only 59 seconds after launch.
+The range safety officer sent a destruct signal 65 seconds after launch, and the missile was destroyed at approximately 10.6 km altitude—the warhead high explosive detonated in a 1-point safe fashion, destroying the warhead without producing nuclear yield.
+Large pieces of the plutonium-contaminated missile, including fragments of the warhead, booster rocket, engine, re-entry vehicle, and missile parts, fell back on Johnston Island.
+More wreckage, along with plutonium contamination, was found on nearby Sand Island.

-"Bluegill Prime," the second attempt to launch the payload which failed last time was scheduled for 23:15 (local) on July 25, 1962.
-It too was a genuine disaster and caused the most serious plutonium contamination on the island.
-The Thor missile was carrying one pod, two re-entry vehicles and the W50 nuclear warhead.
+"Bluegill Prime," the second attempt to launch the payload, which failed last time, was scheduled for 23:15 (local) on July 25, 1962.
+It, too, was a genuine disaster and caused the most severe plutonium contamination on the island.
+The Thor missile carried one pod, two re-entry vehicles, and the W50 nuclear warhead.
 The missile engine malfunctioned immediately after ignition, and the range safety officer fired the destruct system while the missile was still on the launch pad.
-The Johnston Island launch complex was demolished in the subsequent explosions and fire which burned through the night.
-The launch emplacement and portions of the island were contaminated with radioactive plutonium spread by the explosion, fire and wind-blown smoke.
+The Johnston Island launch complex was demolished in the subsequent explosions and fire, which burned through the night.
+The launch emplacement and portions of the island were contaminated with radioactive plutonium spread by the blast, fire, and wind-blown smoke.